Coffee Sweets – An Addictive Treat You Never Knew You Needed

-Chocolate-covered espresso beans are versatile.
-You can eat them by themselves, but they also make great garnishes for desserts, ice cream, or coffee-flavored drinks like a cappuccino or latte.
+These chocolate-covered espresso beans from Whittard of Chelsea are versatile.
+You can eat them by themselves, but they also make great garnishes for desserts, ice cream, or coffee-flavoured drinks like a cappuccino or latte.

 When shopping for the best coffee candies, it’s easy to feel overwhelmed by choice.
-Short of trying every coffee-flavored candy under the sun, how do you know which works best for you and your palate?
+Short of trying every coffee-flavoured sweet under the sun, how do you know which works best for you and your palate?
 Keep reading for our guide to picking out the best coffee candy.

 Coffee Candy Type

-Coffee candy comes in three general types: truffles, caramels, and hard candies.
+Coffee sweets come in three general types: truffles, caramels, and hard sweets.

-Hard coffee candy is great for a regular coffee pick-me-up when you can’t brew a cup of coffee, but it’s also great in recipes.
-Melt high-quality hard coffee candies down to use as a coffee flavor additive in homemade truffles, coffee syrups, or even cookie decorations.
+Hard coffee sweets are great for a regular coffee pick-me-up when you can’t brew a cup of coffee, but it’s also great in recipes.
+Melt high-quality hard coffee candies down to use as a coffee flavour additive in homemade truffles, coffee syrups, or even cookie decorations.

 Chocolate coffee truffles, on the other hand, are indulgent treats for days when you just need to treat yourself or a loved one.